 Please note all routine licencing inspections of business premises for all animal activities licences are currently being carried out remotely, in place of on-site visits.

-From 1st October 2018 the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 come into force.
+From 1 October 2018 the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force.

-These regulations will replace a number of existing pieces of legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.
+These regulations replaced a number of existing pieces of legislation repealed at the end of 2018, providing a new single licensing regime for a number of animal licensing activities.

-The following activities will need to be licensed under the new regime:
+The following activities must be licensed under the regulations:

-- Providing or arranging for the provision of boarding for cats or dogs (including home boarding and day care)
+- Boarding for cats and/or dogs (including home boarding for dogs and dog day care)

 - Selling animals as pets

 - Hiring out horses

 The regulations can be found by visiting The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (opens in new window).
 The regulations set nationally applicable conditions that licence holders must comply with.